Toft08/e-com/README.md

 # Install dependencies
 npm install

-# Start the development server
+# Start the development server with HTTPS
 npm start
 ```

-The frontend will be available at: `http://localhost:4200`
+The frontend will be available at: `https://localhost:4200`

 ## Usage

 ### Getting Started

 1. **Visit the Application**: Open `http://localhost:4200` in your browser
 2. **Create an Account**:
    - Click "Sign Up"
    - Choose account type: Client (buy products) or Seller (sell products)
    - For sellers, optionally add an avatar URL
 3. **Explore**: Browse featured products on the home page